-De Clare was succeeeded by his brother-in-law, Hugh DeSpenser, who gained enormous influence over Edward.
-DeSpenser was so aquisitive in southern Wales that he succeeded in arousing the irate Welsh to revolt in 1320.
+De Clare was succeeded by his brother-in-law, Hugh DeSpenser, who gained enormous influence over Edward.
+DeSpenser was so acquisitive in southern Wales that he succeeded in arousing the irate Welsh to revolt in 1320.

 At the same time, Roger Mortimer of Chirk, justiciar in the Principality (i.e. Gwynedd) was providing the Welsh with cause for unrest in the north.
 Mortimer and his nephew, Roger Mortimer of Wigmore, allied with a reform party of lords aimed at breaking the influence of the DeSpensers and brought the king to battle.